Mydecine Innovations Group Signs Definitive Agreement to Acquire Mindleap Health's Advanced Digital Telehealth Platform

 About Mindleap Health

-Mindleap is developing an advanced digital health platform that will provide support for people that are looking to achieve personal transformations and overcome mental health challenges.
-Mindleap is the only digital health platform that combines telehealth with mood, emotion, and habit tracking.
+Mindleap Health is developing an advanced digital telehealth platform that will provide support for people that are looking to achieve personal transformations and overcome mental health challenges.
+MindLeap is the only digital telehealth platform that combines telemedicine with mood, emotion, and habit tracking.
 This is a paradigm shift to conventional mental health as Mindleap personalized support and users have the tools needed to track their progress and take control of their mental health.

 Learn about The Past and Future of Psychedelics as a Medicine